chenglou/node-huxley/README.md

 You'll need [Selenium Server](http://docs.seleniumhq.org/download/).
 Starting it is one Java command, documented on their [wiki page](http://code.google.com/p/selenium/wiki/Grid2).
 Don't want the hassle?
 Download the [node wrapper](https://github.com/eugeneware/selenium-server) instead.

 You'll also need [GraphicsMagick](http://www.graphicsmagick.org).
-It's used for comparing screenshots.
+It's used for comparing screenshots (yes, it even works on Windows!).

 ## Example

 In `examples/` you'll find two simple completed Huxley tests.

 Let's start recording from scratch by removing `toggle.huxley`, `type.huxley` and `Huxleyfile.json`.

+_If you have any Windows-related trouble during the process, see the FAQ below._

 `cd` into `examples/webroot` and start a local server.
 Try `python -m SimpleHTTPServer` (if you're on Python 3.x: `python -m http.server`) or use [this package](https://github.com/nodeapps/http-server).